hemanth090/My_portfolioDev/README.md

 ## ✨ About This Portfolio

 This portfolio represents my journey from a Computer Science student to a passionate developer who builds real-world applications that impact users' lives.
-With **3 production applications serving 100+ users** and **85% AI accuracy rates**, this showcase demonstrates both technical excellence and practical problem-solving skills.
+With **3 web applications serving 100+ users** and **85% AI accuracy rates**, this showcase demonstrates both technical excellence and practical problem-solving skills.

 ## 🌟 Key Highlights